oa-333/dbgutil/README.md

     libdbg::dumpAppStackTrace().

-This is an experimental feature that may be susceptible to deadlocks, so it is advised to use this feature
-with caution, perhaps only as a last resort before crashing.
+This is an experimental feature that may be susceptible to deadlocks, so it is advised to use this feature with caution, perhaps only as a last resort before crashing.

-One might wonder why there is a need for such a full stack trace dump, since a core file already contains this information, but there are some cases of very restriction production environments, where dumping a core file is not allowed or not possible.
-In these cases, this feature is very handy.
+One might wonder why there is a need for such a full stack trace dump, since a core file already contains this information, but there are some cases of very restricted production environments, where dumping a core file is not allowed or not possible, or cannot be sent out of production environment.
+In these cases, this feature may become very handy.

 It is also possible to retrieve this dump as a string so it can be sent to a log file: